 Dementia is a collective term for conditions causing a decline in cognitive function.
 Although Alzheimer’s is the most common form of dementia, there are many different types of dementia and each type has its own pattern of progression, with symptoms and signs attributed to different stages of the journey.
 Understanding the early signs of dementia is important when it comes to managing the condition.

-Of the 850,000+ people currently living with dementia in the UK, each individual will experience dementia in their own unique way.
-While the type and progression of dementia varies, a general guide to the stages of dementia will help you understand what to expect and plan for the future.
+Of the 850,000+ people currently living with dementia in the UK, each individual will experience dementia – and dementia symptoms – in their own unique way.
+While the type and progression of dementia vary, a general guide to the stages of dementia will help you understand what to expect and plan for the future.